jon-brandy/hackthebox/Categories/Sherlocks/SalineBreeze-2/README.md

 ## Lessons Learned:
-1. Demodex Tactic, Technique, and Procedure.
-(Combination with Salt Typhoon and Ghost Emperor).
+1. Demodex TTPs (associated with Salt Typhoon / Earth Estries & Ghost Emperor)
-2. Powershell deobfuscation & reversing.
+2. PowerShell deobfuscation and reverse engineering
-3. Dynamic malware analysis with Flare-VM and `procmon`.
+3. Dynamic malware analysis using FLARE-VM and Procmon
-4. Static malware analysis with `pestudio`, and `ghidra`.
+4. Static malware analysis using PEStudio and Ghidra

 ## SCENARIO:
 <p align="justify">Your boss was so impressed with your research skills that you've been "rewarded" with a new task: malware analysis.
 Your mission is to investigate a piece of malware linked to the infamous cyber espionage group, Salt Typhoon.
 They've been targeting critical infrastructure, and it's up to you to uncover their tactics and techniques.</p>